What to Do When You Surface Away From the Boat

 - ascend to the side, bow or stern of the boat instead of directly beneath it;

-- avoid ascending beneath the hull, ladders or a swim platform;
+- avoid ascending beneath the hull, boat ladders or a swim platform;

 - raise your hand up to vent the air from your BC and protect your head.